buronbrarda/projects/power_meter_challenge/README.md

 This is a web API developed with the REST Django Framework.

-To run the server you will need to have Python 3 intalled in your PC.
+To run the server you will need to have Python 3 installed in your PC.

 Follow these actions to start the server:

 1) Configure the environment.
 Open the command line interface, go to the code folder and write:
+	- python -m venv venv
+	- source ./venv/scripts/activate
 	- pip install -r requirements.txt
 2) Initialize django:
     - python manage.py makemigrations
     - python manage.py migrate